Local Leadership

 Workshops share practical advice on keeping homes and community spaces comfortable during hotter summers.

-Community-led mapping and training are strengthening local capacity and awareness of flood and heat risks.
+Community-led mapping and training are strengthening local capacity and awareness of heat and flood risks.